Research

 A Liminal Site: Curatorial methods exploring marginality, agency and the limen

 The arts ecology is full of complex systems, exchanges, and roles.
-Cultural intermediaries—curators, art historians, museum directors—facilitate opportunities and negotiate the public's perception of the artist, their role imbued with issues of agency and power (Maguire and Matthews, 2012).
+Cultural intermediaries—curators, art historians, museum directors—facilitate opportunities and negotiate the public's perception of the artist, imbuing their role with issues of agency and power (Maguire and Matthews, 2012).
 If agency is relational, then the responsibility of cultural intermediaries is paramount when representing artists from marginalised positions.

 This research project considers an inherent power imbalance in curatorial methodologies implemented by cultural intermediaries that suppress agency by presenting the artist as Other, anchoring their biographical marginality as foreground, and restricting their canonicity through labels like ‘Outsider Art.’
 Artists with non-traditional or limited communication modes can lose agentic capacity over their artistic context.
 This project argues that when an artist's agency is at risk, the responsibility of the cultural intermediary becomes one of advocacy and urgency.